lukeocodes/pressure/docs/Netlify Blobs Email Provider.md

 - Verify function logs for errors
 - Confirm `@netlify/blobs` package is installed
 - Check Netlify Blobs UI to see if jobs are created
+- Ensure you're passing the event to `createEmailService(event)` in Netlify Functions
+- If you see `MissingBlobsEnvironmentError`, verify that `connectLambda(event)` is being called

 ### Emails Not Being Sent